Accounting for Limited Company Property Investments

-It can be a complex decision for clients when it comes to determining how best to utilise existing Contractor Limited Company funds in a Property Investment Company as the options are numerous and may also require both legal and mortgage broker advice.
+It can be a complex decision for clients when it comes to determining how best to use existing private or limited company funds in another property company as the options are numerous and may also require both legal and mortgage broker advice.

 This is because it depends on other factors in addition to just taxation, such as:

-• Lifestyle choices and whether you will still need to use the contractor company now or in the future?
+• Lifestyle choices and whether you will still need to use the source company now or in the future?

 • Whether it will be a loan or a permanent transfer of funds?